GSA/site-scanning-documentation/about/website-data.md

 ## To Consider

+* should status scanner use final urls for x.gov in x.gov/something?
 *  should Agency Website/Bureau Website be aligned to final or target url?
 * Should the dataset revolve around target urls or final urls - target
 * Whether to scan for and analyze http/https/www/non-www for every target URL.
 Answer: no.
 * Consider whether to incorporate the agency website/bureau code/tts customer/etc data fields in the subdomain generation process or in the scans.
+* Does 'Whether the Final URL has the same base website as the Target URL' make sense?